Same-sex marriage in Argentina: Unregistered cohabitation

+In December 2005, a judge in the province of Córdoba ordered that all prisons must authorize conjugal visits for gay prisoners and permit sexual relations between inmates who form relationships in prison.
+On August 19, 2008, the Government of Argentina announced that same-sex couples who had cohabited for over five years would be granted the right to collect their deceased partners' pensions.
+This marked the first nationwide recognition of unregistered cohabitation and rights for same-sex partners.
+Following this announcement, four major labor unions—representing teachers, commerce employees, executives, and air-transport personnel—extended National Security System medical benefits to employees' same-sex partners.
+These benefits are provided through a health care system jointly operated by the government and unions.

 Civil unions

 In the first decade of the 21st century, civil unions (unión civil or unión convivencial) were legalized in four jurisdictions in Argentina: the Autonomous City of Buenos Aires (2002), the province of Río Negro (2003), the city of Villa Carlos Paz (2007), and the city of Río Cuarto (2009).
 Civil unions provide some of the rights granted to married couples and can only be entered into by couples who have lived together for a given time, usually one or two years.